Ancestral AI

 Ancestral AI Zine

-Pasts, Presents, Futures - A zine about Ancestral AI
+Pasts, Presents, Futures - A zine about Ancestral AI made in collaboration with Internet Teapot

 This zine compiles the creative contributions, exchanges, and discussions from the Ancestral AI Zine-making Workshop held on August 10, 2024, at the Stadsarchief Amsterdam.
 In this workshop, we drew inspiration from decolonial theory, the wisdom and practices from past generations, and our own situated experiences and histories.